Degree: Bachelor of Science (B.Sc.)

 Program start: Fall semester (September)

 School: School of Social Sciences

-The Bachelor of Science in Psychology teaches students general psychological principles, research methods and selected applied psychological subjects.
+The polyvalent bachelor's program in Psychology (B.Sc.) teaches students general psychological principles, research methods, and selected areas of applied psychology.

 The general psychological principles studied include theories on general human experiences, and relate to psychological processes such as perceiving or thinking, the behavior of people in groups or the development of a person over their lifetime.

-To address scientific questions, you will learn about, and use, research methods including, for example, experiments, assessments, and observations, and perform statistical data analyses.
+To address scientific questions, you will learn about, and use, research methods such as experiments, assessments, and observations, and perform statistical data analyses.

-During modules in applied psychological subjects, you use the general psychological principles learned to solve practical tasks and problems from the field of Clinical Psychology, for example on the effectiveness of certain therapies, or from the field of Work and Organizational Psychology, for example, on the optimization of organizational structures.
+During modules in applied psychology, you use the general psychological principles learned to solve practical tasks and problems from the field of clinical psychology, for example on the effectiveness of certain therapies, or from the field of work and organizational psychology, for example, on the optimization of organizational structures.
 Consumer psychology deals with topics like advertising and purchasing decisions, while educational psychology covers learning processes and performances.

 The polyvalent program in Psychology (B.Sc.) at the University of Mannheim, which is recognized under professional law, implements the requirements of the new German medical licensing regulations for psychotherapists (Approbationsordnung) of 4 March 2020.
 Depending on the selected subject-specific focus, the program qualifies students for a master's program in clinical psychology and psychotherapy (study option II) or for a master's program in psychology with additional areas of application (study option I and II).
 The focus can be chosen upon completion of the third subject-specific semester.